Dashboard Camera Recorders and Road Safety

-There are some unscrupulous people who will purposely cause a crash then blame the other party.
+Some unscrupulous people will purposely cause a crash then blame the other party.
 They may try to extort money from the victim or fake injuries to collect payment from insurance companies.
 Dash-cam video footage can provide the perfect mechanism to stop these fraudsters in their tracks.

-The dash cam can be a very handy device for the driver who may be falsely accused and confronted for the purposes of soliciting a bribe by a traffic official.
+The dashcam can be a very handy device for the driver who may be falsely accused and confronted to solicit a bribe by a traffic official.
 Not only will he have evidence of his driving prior to being stopped, but also can the subsequent conversation be recorded.

 To prevent vehicle abuse and misuse / Driver behaviour measurement

 Not only can the company vehicle driver be monitored but everyone else driving your vehicle.
 You will know exactly how your vehicle was treated by that driver.
 Dashcams with GPS will even provide the route and speed travelled.

 In the fleet management and vehicle logistics industry the dashboard camera recorders can contribute towards better management and efficient fleet maintenance.
 They can be used alongside vehicle tracking systems for effective supervision of speed, driving route and general driving behaviour.
 They can reveal unnecessary lane changes, poor following distance and many other dangerous driving activities.
 This can both reduce crashes and costly expenses for vehicle maintenance caused by excessive wear and tear.

 Responsible driving by young drivers and effective parenting